 Fluid chemistries help distinguish transudates from exudates; multiple criteria exist, but not one perfectly discriminates between the 2 types.
 When Light's criteria are used (see Table 2: Criteria for Identifying Exudative Pleural Effusions), serum LDH and total protein levels should be measured as close as possible to the time of thoracentesis for comparison with those in pleural fluid.
 Light's criteria correctly identify almost all exudates but misidentify about 20% of transudates as exudates.
 If transudative effusion is suspected (eg, due to heart failure or cirrhosis) and none of the biochemical measurements are > 15% above the cutoff levels for Light's criteria, the difference between serum and the pleural fluid protein is measured.
 If the difference is > 3.1 g/dL, the patient probably has a transudative effusion.

-If the diagnosis remains unclear after pleural fluid analysis, helical CT is indicated to look for pulmonary emboli, pulmonary infiltrates, or mediastinal lesions.
+If the diagnosis remains unclear after pleural fluid analysis, CT angiography is indicated to look for pulmonary emboli, pulmonary infiltrates, or mediastinal lesions.
 Findings of pulmonary emboli indicate the need for long-term anticoagulation; parenchymal infiltrates, the need for bronchoscopy; and mediastinal lesions, the need for transthoracic needle aspiration or mediastinoscopy.
-However, helical CT requires patients to hold their breath for ≥ 24 sec, and not all patients can comply.
-If helical CT is unrevealing, observation is the best course unless the patient has a history of cancer, weight loss, persistent fever, or other findings suggestive of cancer or TB, in which case thoracoscopy may be indicated.
+However, CT angiography requires patients to hold their breath for ≥ 24 sec, and not all patients can comply.
+If CT angiography is unrevealing, observation is the best course unless the patient has a history of cancer, weight loss, persistent fever, or other findings suggestive of cancer or TB, in which case thoracoscopy may be indicated.
 Needle biopsy of the pleura can be done when thoracoscopy is unavailable.
-When thoracoscopy is unrevealing, an open thoracotomy must sometimes be done.
 When tuberculous pleuritis is suspected, the level of adenosine deaminase in the pleural fluid is measured.
 A level > 40 U/L has a 95% sensitivity and specificity for the diagnosis of tuberculous pleuritis.

 The effusion itself generally does not require treatment if it is asymptomatic because many effusions resorb spontaneously when the underlying disorder is treated, especially effusions due to uncomplicated pneumonias, pulmonary embolism, or surgery.
 Pleuritic pain can usually be managed with NSAIDs or other oral analgesics.
 At times, a short course of oral opioids is required.

 Thoracentesis is sufficient treatment for many symptomatic effusions and can be repeated for effusions that reaccumulate.
-Removal of fluid can be continued until the patient develops chest tightness, chest pain, or severe coughing.
+There are no arbitrary limits on the amount of fluid that can be removed.
+Removal of fluid can be continued until the effusion is drained or the patient develops chest tightness, chest pain, or severe coughing.

 Effusions that are chronic, recurrent, and causing symptoms can be treated with pleurodesis or by intermittent drainage with an indwelling catheter (see Treatment).
 Effusions caused by pneumonia and cancer may require additional specific measures.